Introduction: What to Know Before You Go!

 Make Your Voice Heard in D.C.

-Members of Congress want to hear from
+Members of Congress want to hear from experts like you.

 About Your InstructorStephanie Vance is a 25-year "veteran" of Washington, DC.
 She's worked as a Congressional Chief of Staff, Lobbyist and Grassroots Consultant.
 Here she shares insights on the importance of citizen advocacy.